harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/kubernetes/pod/pod-io-latency.md

 ### IO LATENCY

-IO Latency to be injected in file system calls of the target application.
+IO Latency to be injected in system calls of the files located within the mounted volume of the pod.
 Tune it by using the `LATENCY` environment variable.

 The following YAML snippet illustrates the use of this environment variable: